-The ICAOS specifically creates certain rights for victims of crime and certain obligations on courts and supervising authorities with respect to those rights.
+The ICAOS specifically creates distinct rights for victims of crime and certain obligations on courts and supervising authorities with respect to those rights.
 While the Compact statute itself is general on the rights, the commission's rules spell out specific obligations.
-Under Rule 3.108, victims of crime have a right to notice of an offender's transfer.
-The notification requirement triggers one business day after issuance of reporting instructions by the receiving state.
-The notification requirement applies to victims who reside in both the sending and receiving states, with each state having the obligation to follow their own state laws regarding victim notification.
-Additionally, once an offender relocates, the receiving state must, by Rule 3.108(b), notify the sending state when the offender:
+Under Rule 3.108-1, victims of crime have a right to notice of a supervised individual's transfer.
+The notification requirement is triggered one business day after the issuance of reporting instructions by the receiving state.
+The sending state initiates notification procedures to related victims in accordance with its own state laws.
+Additionally, once an individual relocates, the receiving state shall respond to requests for information from the sending state within five (5) business days following the receipt of the request.